Biological Effects of Radiation

 Skin and Mucosa

-A biological model proposed to address the changes associated with radiotherapy-induced dermal and mucosal changes suggests an inflammatory, epithelial, ulcerative, and healing phase.
-During the inflammatory phase, free radicals and cytokines, e.g., interleukin-1β, prostaglandins, and tumor necrosis factor-α (TNF-α), are released in response to irradiation.
-These chemical mediators of inflammation increase vascular permeability and cause tissue damage.13
+A biological model proposed to explain radiotherapy-induced dermal and mucosal changes identifies four phases: inflammatory, epithelial, ulcerative, and healing.
+During the inflammatory phase, free radicals and cytokines, such as interleukin-1β, prostaglandins, and tumor necrosis factor-α (TNF-α), are released in response to irradiation.
+These inflammatory mediators increase vascular permeability and contribute to tissue damage.13

-During the epithelial phase, cellular reproduction reduces, which leads to desquamative pseudomembranous degeneration.
-The ulcerative phase heralds the period when the ulcerated tissue is most painful and susceptible to infection.
-In addition, the number of gram-negative bacteria may increase, further stimulating the inflammatory process.
-The final or healing phase occurs when epithelial regeneration can reestablish tissue integrity.13
+In the epithelial phase, cellular reproduction declines, leading to desquamative pseudomembranous degeneration.
+The ulcerative phase marks the period when ulcerated tissue is most painful and highly vulnerable to infection.
+Additionally, an increase in gram-negative bacteria may further amplify the inflammatory response.
+The final healing phase begins when epithelial regeneration restores tissue integrity.13

-Radiodermatitis and oral mucositis develop secondary to the depletion of the epithelium's rapidly dividing basal cell layer.
-Skin reactions to radiotherapy are estimated to affect about 25% of patients and depend on the dose delivered and the tissue volume irradiated.
-Skin reactions appear within the first three weeks of radiotherapy with conventional doses.
-These reactions may be erythematous, desquamative, or necrotic.13
+Radiodermatitis and oral mucositis arise due to the depletion of the basal cell layer, which is responsible for rapid epithelial renewal.
+Skin reactions to radiotherapy occur in approximately 25% of patients and depend on the radiation dose and the volume of tissue exposed.
+With conventional dosing, these reactions typically appear within the first three weeks of treatment and may manifest as erythematous, desquamative, or necrotic lesions.13

-Radiotherapy-induced mucositis generally appears on non-keratinized tissues such as the labial and buccal mucosa, soft palate, pharynx, the floor of the mouth, and the tongue.
-It is associated with edema and erythema of the affected tissues, followed by desquamation.
-Desquamative lesions progress to painful ulcerations and may become colonized by Candida organisms.
-The progression will result in acute or chronic candidiasis.
-(Figure 6).13
+Radiotherapy-induced mucositis primarily affects non-keratinized tissues, including the labial and buccal mucosa, soft palate, pharynx, floor of the mouth, and tongue.
+It is characterized by edema and erythema, followed by desquamation.
+As desquamative lesions advance, they develop into painful ulcerations, which may become colonized by Candida species, ultimately leading to acute or chronic candidiasis (Figure 6).13

 Figure 6.
 Acute radiotherapy-induced mucositis and candida infection.